-There are many competing models on the market; however, none of them satisfy the client's needs.
-The client needs a model that can teach students how muscles control movement and stabilize the skeletal structure.
+There are many competing models on the market; however, none of them satisfied the client's needs.
+The client needed a model that could teach students how muscles control movement and stabilize the skeletal structure.
 For instance, there is a detailed Articulated Hindlimb by Axis Scientific that is about \$72 [2], but this model does not contain muscles and therefore cannot demonstrate the relationship between muscles and skeletal structure.
 Another competitor is Anatomy Lab which has a \$312 model that shows many levels of detail of muscles and organs [3], but this model lacks articulation.
-Without articulation, students will not be able to understand how muscles flex.
+Without articulation, students would not be able to understand how muscles flex.
 There are also cheaper models such as a \$26.95 model created by 4D Master [4], but it has the same issues as Anatomy Lab's.
 On the other end of the price spectrum, 3B Scientific has an articulated dog skeleton that costs roughly \$2500 [5], but it lacks muscles.
 The client also started to develop a model, and, while it has elastic bands to represent the muscles, it is too simplistic.
-The elastic bands don't show the organic, 3D forms of dog muscles whereas the model being developed should strive to recreate these forms.
+The elastic bands don't show the organic, 3D forms of dog muscles whereas the model developed by this team focused on recreating these forms.
 Another flaw is that the elastic muscles only connect at a maximum of 2 points of the bone structure.
-Because there isn't a firm connection across the entire surface area, when a student bends the model the bones don't move appropriately.
+Because there isn't a firm connection across the entire surface area, or the proper number of insertion and origin points per muscle, when a student bends Dr. Gunderson's model the bones don't move appropriately.